alfaex/nginx-reference/README.md

 # Workers

-main nginx process spaw workers processes
+main nginx process spaw workers processes, default it's 1 worker

-Default: 1

 It's good to have the same number of workers as cores

-The directive
+The directive `worker_processes auto;` does exactly that.

-`worker_processes auto;` does exactly that (numbers of workers equals to core).
+It sets the numbers of workers equals to core.

 ## worker_connections